Subwoofer Cable and LFE Channel FAQ

 This page will cover common questions in relation to setting up a subwoofer correctly, including basic calibration.

-Another question we frequently encounter is which cable (interconnect) should be selected, or more specifically is a Y cable or adaptor necessary.
+Another question we frequently encounter is which cable (interconnect) should be selected, or more specifically is a Y cable or adapter necessary.
 This page explains that in most cases, this is in fact not required.

-It is actually quite common for those setting up a subwoofer to seek a Y cable or adaptor for the left and right input connections on the subwoofer.
+It is actually quite common for those setting up a subwoofer to seek a Y cable or adapter for the left and right input connections on the subwoofer.
 However, in most cases this is actually not the optimum method to set up your subwoofer.

 Almost all AV receivers and pre-amps will feature an LFE (Low Frequency Effects) output.
 The LFE channel is a mono signal and is already filtered before the signal is sent to the subwoofer.
 Almost all subwoofers will be equipped with an LFE mode.
 Most will be labelled with LFE next to one of the inputs, which in most cases is the left input.
 If your subwoofer is not labelled you may need to refer to your user manual for confirmation.